SC-SGS/microtrafficsim/README.md

 ```

 #### Fixed Simulation Example
-The fixed simulation example features a fixed scenario, fixed parameters,
+The fixed simulation example features a fixed scenario and fixed parameters, It
-and a segment-based visualization.
-It represents a former state of development,
-therefore the visualization is quite simple and the simulation parameters can't
+represents a former state of development, therefore the simulation parameters
-be changed without changing code.
+can't be changed without changing code.
 It can be executed using
 ```shell
 ./gradlew :examples:simulation:run -Dexec.args="<path to OSM-XML file>"
 ```